-We recommend you be accompanied by only one person, ideally your coach.
+We recommend you be accompanied by only one person, ideally your coach or, on occasion, their replacement.
 This way, you will be supported and have the reinforcement required to better understand all the information that we will provide throughout the process.
 You can consult them if necessary.